-C# Switch Char, Test Chars With CasesUse the switch statement on a char variable.
+C# Switch Char ExampleUse the switch statement on a char variable.
 Lowercase and uppercase chars can be handled the same way with a switch.

 There are several ways of looking up characters and getting equivalent values for them.
 Some options include if conditional statements, switch statements, and lookup tables.

-Info: This code takes an arbitrary char value, which is returned from the char.Parse method, and passes the char as an argument to the SwitchChar method.
+Info This code takes a char value (returned from the char.Parse method).
+It passes the char as an argument to the SwitchChar method.

-SwitchChar: This method tests if the char is equal to known character value, or if it is not.
+SwitchChar With switch, this method tests if the char is equal to a known character value.
 The default case deals with all other cases.

 C# program that switches on char